MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Returns

 * Result (object) - An object containing image data and meta information.
-In an on-robot skill, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
+With Misty's on-robot JavaScript API, data returned by this command must be passed into a callback function to be processed and made available for use in your skill.
 See ["Get" Data Callbacks](../../../docs/skills/local-skill-architecture/#-get-data-callbacks) for more information.
    * Base64 (string) - A string containing the Base64-encoded image data.
    * Format (string) - The type and format of the image returned.
    * Height (integer) - The height of the image in pixels.